Costs of a Buying Agent in the Netherlands (2026)

 Most buying agents charge a fixed fee regardless of the purchase price.
 This is the most common and transparent structure.

-Some agents charge a percentage of the final purchase price, typically between 0.5% and 1.5% (excluding VAT).
+Some agents charge a courtage — a percentage of the final purchase price, typically between 0.8% and 1.5% (excluding VAT), with around 1%–1.5% being most common.

 Watch out: a percentage-based fee means your agent earns more when you pay more for a property.
 This creates a potential conflict of interest.
 Always ask whether the fee structure aligns with your goal of buying at the best price.